 To initiate this process, it is the responsibility of the campus contact to submit the Bowdoin Service Provider or Other Guest Registration Form at least one business day prior to performance of the service.
 The campus contact must also send the contractor the Bowdoin Outside Contractor Testing Consent and Compliance Attestation Form.
 This form must be signed and submitted to an authorized person at the testing center in Farley Field House on the first day of testing.

 A negative test result is required twice during each week that the contractor is on campus.
-Once a negative test result is received, the vendor will be issued a green badge to wear during their visit to show they are authorized to work on campus, and they must also wear a face covering inside.
+Once a negative test result is received, the vendor will be issued a green badge to wear during their visit to show they are authorized to work on campus, and they must also wear a surgical, KN95, or equivalent (N95, KF-94) mask inside.
 If applicable, the vendor may then proceed to the Comm Center (located in Rhodes Hall) to obtain keys or an access card.
 If the antigen test returns a positive result, the contractor will be directed to leave campus and the contractor’s employer will be notified of the positive test result.

 What if there is an unexpected need to have a contractor who is not fully vaccinated come to campus on a Tuesday, Wednesday, or Friday?

-Is there a way to determine if a contractor I intend to bring to campus has already provided a vaccination attestation and has been cleared to work for a different department?
+Is there a way to determine if a contractor I intend to bring to campus has already completed the Health Pass by CLEAR and has been cleared to work for a different department?

-Yes, the campus contact can send an email to firstname.lastname@example.org to inquire about the attestation status of any prospective vendor.
-If an attestation is already on file, the contractor can either wear the green wrist band or green visitor badge previously issued or go to the OneCard Office to request a replacement.
+Yes, the campus contact can send an email to email@example.com to inquire about the vaccination status of any prospective vendor.
+If Health Pass has already been completed, the contractor can go to the OneCard Office to obtain a visitor pass.